 Discover Mozart: full biography, news, features and music to play and download.

-The wonderful, lyrical opening to the composer's concerto K191, with a lungful full of helium.
+The wonderful, lyrical opening to the composer's concerto K191, played after inhaling helium.
 It sounds incredible...

 Mozart's Bassoon Concerto... on helium